steveworld/search/README.md

 ### cdk-morphlines-tika

-Morphline commands for auto-detecting MIME types, as well as decompressing and unpacking files.
+Morphline commands for auto-detecting MIME types from binary data, as well as decompressing and unpacking files.
 Depends on Apache Tika.

 ### search-core

 Morphline commands for Solr that higher level modules such as `search-solrcell` and `search-mr` and `search-flume` depend on for indexing.

 ### search-solrcell

 Morphline commands for using SolrCell with Tika parsers.
+This includes support for Text, HTML, XML, PDF, Word, Excel, Audio, Video, etc.

 ### search-flume

-Flume sink that extracts search documents from Apache Flume events (using a morphline), transforms them and loads them in Near Real Time into Apache Solr.
+Flume Morphline Solr Sink that extracts search documents from Apache Flume events, transforms them and loads them in Near Real Time into Apache Solr, typically a SolrCloud.

+Also includes a Flume MorphlineInterceptor that can be used to implement software defined network routing policies in a Flume network topology, or to ignore certain events or alter or insert certain event headers via regular expression based pattern matching, etc.

 ### search-mr

-Flexible, scalable, fault tolerant, batch oriented system for processing large numbers of records contained in files that are stored on HDFS into search indexes stored on HDFS; Uses a morphline.
+Flexible, scalable, fault tolerant, batch oriented system for processing large numbers of records contained in files that are stored on HDFS into search indexes stored on HDFS.

+`MapReduceIndexerTool` is a MapReduce batch job driver that takes a morphline and creates a set of Solr index shards from a set of input files and writes the indexes into HDFS in a flexible, scalable, and fault-tolerant manner.
+It also supports merging the output shards into a set of live customer-facing Solr servers, typically a SolrCloud.

 ### search-contrib